 Not long after dinner, we found ourselves the only people at a trashy downtown SA nightclub.
 We had the whole place to ourselves, but weren’t nearly tipsy enough to do anything other than make small talk so we ordered drinks.
 They were blue and delicious, but deadly- AMF was their name.
 After blowing that hot dog stand, someone decided it was a good idea to go to Coyote Ugly.
 Ugh.
 Can you see me rolling my eyes from where you are?!
 Joel probably still has a picture of me dancing atop the big wooden bar right before I fell off of it.
 Downtown San Antonio just isn’t that happening on a Wednesday night (at least it wasn’t 5 years ago) so we went back to the gross empty club.
 A handful of people had actually shown up, and it was here, while dancing on a table to what I’m sure was the most popular Pitbull song of the time, Joel got in between me and my dancing friend and kissed me.
 Had he known that I had thrown up at Coyote Ugly, I’m sure he would have waited.

 On Monday morning, I headed back to work and Joel flew home to Pennsylvania.
-He leaned in my open car window and said “you should come to Pittsburgh sometime” and I knew I would.
+He walked me to my car that morning, then as I was about to drive away he leaned in my open car window and said “you should come to Pittsburgh sometime” and I knew I would.
 I cried the entire way to work where I was sent home because I couldn’t turn off the water works.
 I had met my soul mate.
 I knew it wouldn’t be easy, long distance relationships never are, but I was ready to fight for us.
 A month and a half later, I flew to Pittsburgh for the first time, and the rest is, as they say, history.